 For anyone affected by it, the 2008 crash doesn’t merely appear in the rear-view mirror.
 In fact, it continues to live with the millions who still bear its financial and emotional scars.
 This is especially true for Millennials who grew up amid the crisis.
 With the loss ranking as a formative experience, they’re determined not to repeat the financial mistakes of the past and are leery of any financial transaction that requires them to bite off more than they’re comfortable chewing.
 The solution?
 Find ways to access big-ticket items without maxing out your available credit or bottom line.
 This doesn’t mean you have to be the “tiny house” couple you saw on TV.
 But for many, it means developing a lifestyle built around services that contribute to their freedom and improve the quality of their lives.

 In many cases, Millennials simply don’t have the same opportunities to buy into the old-school American Dream that previous generations enjoyed.
 Besides dealing with a boatload of student loan debt, they’re navigating the job market during a period of sustained stagnant wages and find it difficult to dump money into buying things like houses and cars.
 So what are they doing?
 They’re creating their own American Dream, built on practicing responsible consumerism, maintaining the ability to travel, and engaging in the sharing economy.
-Airbnb, Uber, Bird, Turo, and other freedom-enabling options are giving them access to basic necessities of life, like housing and transportation, without long-term commitment or overwhelming levels of debt.
+Airbnb, Fair, Uber, Bird, Turo, and other freedom-enabling options are giving them access to basic necessities of life, like housing and transportation.

-According to a survey from Harris Poll and Eventbrite (via Bloomberg), 78 percent of Millennials “would rather pay for an experience than material goods” compared to 59 percent of Baby Boomers.
+According to a survey from Harris Poll and Eventbrite (via Bloomberg), 78% of millennials “would rather pay for an experience than material goods” compared to 59% of Baby Boomers.
 Call it the Instagram Effect, but the biggest economic force in our society is more interested in traveling, seeing and doing rather than owning.
 After all, who wants to see pictures of your latest gadget on social media when they could be seeing your latest vacation?

 There’s no doubt the push toward social consciousness and green living is influencing how we spend our money.
-As Climatetracker points out, consumerism is responsible for up to 60 percent of global greenhouse gas emissions.
+As Climatetracker points out, consumerism is responsible for up to 60% of global greenhouse gas emissions.
 And when you buy things that need to be shipped, that only adds to the problem.
-The solution for many is simply buying less—or buying used, where the product has already been produced and is now able to provide additional utility in the world without additional undue impact on the environment.
+The solution for many is simply buying les – or buying used, where the product has already been produced and is now able to provide additional utility in the world without additional undue impact on the environment.